African - American First Ladies of Distinction

 Eva Jessye

-Eva Jessye (1895 - 1992), a Choral Director, actress, author, and poet, was first to win international distinction as a director of a professional choral group.
-She was the first choral director for Porgy and Bess (1935).
+Eva Jessye (1895–1992), a choral director, actress, author, and poet, was the first to gain international recognition directing a professional choral group and the first choral director for Porgy and Bess.

 Lena Horne